How to Make Your Communication Effective

 3. How?
 How can you leverage metaphors, images and stories to make it stick?

 I’d love to help you get started in becoming a better communicator.
 In 2003, I created a curriculum of messages called, “Habitudes®: Images That Form Leadership Habits and Attitudes.”
 We now have a library of more than 120 images, each communicating a timeless principle about life, leadership, character and emotional intelligence.
 They start conversations about grit, discipline, focus, empathy, integrity, you name it.
-But, because they enable you to teach with images—your message is sticky.
+But, because they enable you to teach with images—your message is sticky.1.
+To check out a sample of Habitudes, just CLICK HERE.

 We now enjoy a relationship with 10,000 schools, organizations and sports teams who use these images to make their message stick.
 We’d love to serve you, too.